 If you have outlets in your finished basement, you do not want to close these.
-Your heating and cooling system is designed to handle the climate control needs of this space – if you close vents in these areas, it has the same negative effects as closing vents in above-ground areas of the home.
+Your home’s HVAC system is designed to handle the climate control needs of this space — if you close vents in these areas, it has the same negative effects as closing vents in aboveground areas of the home.

-To control the flow of air and improve energy efficiency, the best solution is to schedule Cincinnati WiFi thermostat installation and consider a zoned heating and cooling system.
+To control the flow of air and improve energy efficiency, the best solution is to schedule smart/Wi-Fi thermostat installation and consider a zoned heating and cooling system.
 Central HVAC systems may be able to be retrofit with zoning.
-Dampers are used within the ducts to restrict airflow in certain areas without negatively impacting the HVAC equipment.
-Ductless systems are another option, which control each area of the home independently.
+Dampers are used within the ducts to restrict airflow in certain areas without negatively affecting the HVAC equipment.

-Apollo Home helps our customers save money on their energy bills and create a more comfortable and energy efficient home environment using appropriate equipment and settings.
+Apollo Home helps our customers in the Cincinnati area save money on their energy bills and create a more comfortable and energy-efficient home environment using appropriate equipment and settings.
 If you want better control of heating and cooling throughout your home, book an appointment with us today.